mshgithub/conlang-mihel/README.md

 # The _mihel_ ConLang
 _mihel_ is a constructed language that I designed for fun over the 2025 Holiday Season.
 Enjoy!

+_NOTE: I made liberal use of ChatGPT to design _mihel_ and learn what I needed to know about linguistics to do so._

 ## Design Principles
 I designed the _mihel_ language to be simple to learn and expressive.